-With sophisticated engineering and RMS rating of 150 watts and peak power rating of 600 watts, it can produce the high pitched sound that will let your neighbors know that you’re coming.
+With sophisticated engineering and an RMS rating of 150 watts and a peak power rating of 600 watts, it can produce the high pitched sound that will let your neighbors know that you’re coming.
 However, the price is slightly higher than its counterparts but when it comes to performance, the cost justifies it.

 The clarity in sound is assured by its frequency range of 20-200Hz.
 With this range, you can expect to hear even the vaguest sound with great clarity, no matter whether you’re using it within an enclosure or as a free air sub.